What is the DLN?

 Who We Are

 Our network includes resource managers, policy analysists, hydrologists, climatologists, and other scientific experts; state and federal government officials; tribal representatives; extension educators; and citizens interested in helping others share their experiences related to how they can respond to and recover from drought.
 Team members participate in interdisciplinary research and collaboration, giving the network a diverse background and far-reaching audience.
-As of February 2021, the DLN features 66 people representing 33 different organizations.
+As of April 2024, the DLN consists of 125 people representing around 40 different organizations.

 Guidelines